aerobounce/defaults.sh/README.md

 ```

-> If you come up with other useful expressions, please let me know at [Discussions](https://github.com/aerobounce/defaults.sh/discussions).
+> If you came up with other useful expressions, please let me know at [Discussions](https://github.com/aerobounce/defaults.sh/discussions).

 **See the preferences of `Dock.app` on the fly:**